 In undergraduate, I attended a small, private Catholic college, Christian Brothers University.
 While there, I was involved in projects looking at memory for life events.
 I got involved in the Cognitive Neuroscience Lab, where I conducted in electroencephalography (EEG) research.
 I specifically looked at event-related potentials (ERPs), such as the Contingent Negative Variation.
 I worked on bettering paradigms involved in the research field.
 During my time there, I was awarded the Outstanding School of Arts Graduate Student award and Behavioral Sciences Faculty Award.

-At Kansas State University, I am involved in Dr. Heather Bailey's Memory and Aging Laboratory, where I primarily study strategies to encode information into working memory.
-I mentor a team of undergraduates.
+At Kansas State University, I am involved in Dr. Heather Bailey's Memory and Aging Laboratory, where I study strategies to encode information into working memory.
+I mentor a team of undergraduates and assist them with developing skills for successful graduate school applications.
 I am also the graduate research assistant for the NIH-funded EEG Core.
 I work alongside Dr. Alexandra Zakrzewski and Dr. Matt Wisniewski looking at neural signatures in working memory strategies, metacognitive ability, and auditory learning.